After a miscarriage

 All sorts of things can have an impact on your recovery, including how much bleeding you have had and how long the process has taken.
 There are no absolutes, but if you are worried that it is taking you a long time to recover physically, it might be worth talking to your GP.

-If you need time off work to recover, physically or emotionally, you may find it helpful to read our leaflet Miscarriage and the Workplace.
-It is written for employers but also has useful information on your rights relating to ‘pregnancy-related illness’.
+If you need time off work to recover, physically or emotionally, you may find it helpful to look at the information and support for employees on our Miscarriage and the Workplace hub.

 Periods after miscarriage